reingart/gui2py/readme.txt

 Mailing list:
 https://groups.google.com/d/forum/gui2py

-gui2py requires Python 2.5 or later (up to 2.7) and wxPython 2.8.12.x or later. wxPython 2.9.4.1 is required to use the newer features (PropertyGrid, WrapSizer, etc.)
+gui2py requires Python 2.5 or later (up to 2.7) and wxPython 2.8 or later. wxPython 2.9.4 is required to use the newer features (PropertyGrid, WrapSizer, etc.)
 Python is available at http://www.python.org/ wxPython is available at http://www.wxpython.org/

 License

 The source code written from scratch for this project is released under the terms of the GNU LGPLv3 license.
-This software was inpired and/or borrowed initially some concepts, code and documentation from other projects, mainly PythonCard, wxGlade and wxPython (demos), whose are governed by their respective licenses.
+This software was inpired and/or borrowed initially some concepts, code and documentation from other projects, mainly PythonCard, but also wxGlade and wxPython (demos), whose are governed by their respective licenses.
-For more information see the licenses directory.
+For more information see the licenses directory, comments in the source files and commit history.